ibm-cloud-docs/openwhisk/openwhisk_actions.md

 * [Large application support](#large-app-support)
 * [Accessing Action metadata within the Action body](#accessing-action-metadata-within-the-action-body)

-## Create and invoke JavaScript Actions
+## Creating and invoking JavaScript actions
 {: #creating-and-invoking-javascript-actions}

 The following sections guide you through working with Actions in JavaScript.
 You begin with the creation and invocation of a simple action.
 Then, you move on to adding parameters to an action and invoking that action with parameters.
 Next, is setting default parameters and invoking them.
 Then, you create asynchronous Actions, and finally work with action sequences.

-### Create and invoke a simple JavaScript action
+### Creating and invoking a simple JavaScript action
 {: #openwhisk_single_action_js}

 Review the following steps and examples to create your first JavaScript action.